javadude/javadude.com/content/post/20100120-annotations/index.md

 - java
 - language

+thumbnail: duke.png

 ---

 I presented a talk on Java Annotations to the Columbia, Maryland Java Users Group on 1/19/2010.

+This is a *very* deep dive into

+* Annotation Concepts
+* Creating annotation processors
+* Using annotations at compile time and runtime
+* Generating code from annotations

 <!--more-->